#1 – Becoming the hostage of “yes”

 And a separate negotiation of positioning and finding value takes place before the price negotiation.
 And yet another negotiation takes place before that, finding and positioning the things we care about that will affect what we value.

 Are you satisfied that you’re getting everything you could now?
 Do you have every edge you think you need?
 Have you never gotten a “yes” and later found out it wasn’t a “yes”?
-If you’ve answered "no" to any of these…then allow me to be shameless and ask you to consider buying my new book here!
+If you’ve answered "no" to any of these…then allow me to be shameless and ask you to consider buying Never Split The Difference here!